south-lacrosse/wp-help/clubs.md

 Clubs are added using their own post type, and can be found on the main WordPress Admin Dashboard menu.
 They are edited in the same way as regular pages and posts, though there are specific blocks that you should use.

-The simplest option to create a new club is to add the Club Layout pattern (see [Block Patterns](patterns.md)).
+The simplest option to create a new club page is to add the Club Layout pattern (see [Block Patterns](patterns.md)).
 Note that you can modify this pattern for future use, or create additional patterns.
 Alternatively edit another club and copy the content from there.

 You can easily delete any unwanted blocks by using the Document Overview.